 The Bow Valley College South Campus is home to a unique post-secondary collaboration called the Campus Alberta South partnership, located in the heart of downtown Calgary.
-The partnership is comprised of Athabasca University, Olds College, and the University of Lethbridge, who all have their Calgary operations headquartered in the College's South Campus.
+The partnership is comprised of Athabasca University and the University of Lethbridge, who all have their Calgary operations headquartered in the College's South Campus.

 The $160 million South Campus project was made possible with funding from the Government of Alberta, the City of Calgary, Bow Valley College, and its post-secondary partners.
 The new South Campus is located in downtown Calgary at the gateway to the exciting East Village.